PinataCloud/Pinata-py-frame-FDK/README.md

 # A Simple Frame For Showcasing Content

 A no code solution for people who want to get a frame up with their content.
 This is a 102 line, 3 file Python project so you can get started with showcasing content on Farcaster.
+All this requires a Pinata account, Github account and a Railway account.

 ## Project Variables
 GATEWAY_URL=Your Pinata Gateway.
 Include https://, also do not have any slashes at the end, ex: https://mygateway.mypinata.cloud